mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Onon is an inhospitable world originally settled by the Vilani over 5,000 years ago.
-Among the planet’s many imposing features are high winds of over 350 kilometres per hour, acid rain and poisonous gas clouds emitted from porous and cracked volcanic plains.
+Among the planet’s many imposing features are high winds of over 350 kilometers per hour, acid rain and poisonous gas clouds emitted from porous and cracked volcanic plains.
 The final straw for the colony may have come when a violent shifting of the world’s tectonic plates